 The Circus Role

 Interestingly, the circus played a relevant role in the fascinating history of lemonade.
 The first record that linked the circus to the pink lemonade comes from the 1879 West Virginia’s Wheeling Register.
 Circus tradition has different stories on how its lemonade turned pink, but two of them were found most feasible by historians.
 A 1912 story says that a contract worker “invents” the pink lemonade when he unintentionally drops red cinnamon candies into a large vessel of regular lemonade.
 Because the show must go on, he serves the pink lemonade and the people consumes them eagerly.

 While the first story is thrilling, the 1857 story is grossly offensive.
 It states that an annoyed concession worker is in dire need of water to make a fresh wave of lemonade to relieve the long queue of impatient customers.
 To make things faster, he grabs the first water he sees not knowing that it’s a tub of wash water used by a performer in washing her soiled pink tights hence the “strawberry lemonade.”
 The story also said that this gross pink lemonade craze doubled the circus sales as the crowd became obsessed with the ‘cool’ drink.

 Sweet or sour, pink or yellow, cold or hot, clear or carbonated, clean or gross, lemons remain to be a favorite not only in America and Paris but in most countries.
-Who doesn’t love lemons and its refreshing energy after a challenging day.
+Who doesn’t love lemons and their refreshing energy after a challenging day?
 So what are you going to do when life gives you lemons?
 You already know the drill, the recipe is plain and easy.